CrugBarat/gym_web_app_Sinatra/README.md

 # Acknowledgments

-Ally, Anna & Colin at CodeClan for the comprehensive and fluid teaching of the Ruby module of the Professional Software Development course.
+- Ally, Anna & Colin at CodeClan for the comprehensive and fluid teaching of the Ruby module of the Professional Software Development course.
 They gave me the tools and knowledge I needed to create this app.
 Thank you :)

-Shout out to G18 in lockdown!
+- Shout out to G18 in lockdown!

+- [Ross Cumming](https://github.com/rosscumming) for that beautiful line of code